-Please have a list of your present medications, your past medical history including surgical interventions and recent hospitalizations, immunization records, and your insurance card.
+Urgent Care St. Augustine Requests that you have a list of your present medications, your past medical history including surgical interventions and recent hospitalizations, immunization records, and your insurance card.
 You will be asked to fill out a patient history form upon your arrival.
 Please arrive at least 15 minutes prior to your first visit to complete the paperwork.
 If you would like to complete the patient history form prior to your first visit, please call our office or download it by clicking here.

 Is there a doctor available 24 hours a day?

-If you have an immediate medical need, you may call our office at any time.
+If you have an immediate medical need, you may call our Urgent Care St. Augustine office at any time.
 Calls placed after normal office hours will be directed to a nurse advisor.
 The on-call physician will be contacted as needed.
 You will be given advice regarding the best course of action, which may include a visit to an emergency room or an urgent care clinic for more extensive evaluation.

-How do you handle prescription refills?
+How does Urgent Care St. Augustine handle prescription refills?

 Prescription refills are typically taken care of on the day we receive the refill request from your pharmacy.
 To avoid running out of medication, we suggest you contact your pharmacy for refills when you have 7 days of medication remaining.
 In most cases, we can renew medications without a new visit if you have been seen for this problem within the past year.
 The provider may, however, request that you be seen more frequently to allow for proper evaluation and documentation of your condition and your response to the medication.
 We will not refill prescriptions for narcotic medications without being seen.
 We will not prescribe antibiotics over the phone either, you must be seen by a provider.